chhaymatt/books/README.md

 ## Tools Used

 -   Create React App - create a starting React app
+-   React Router - for navigating to other modal views in the URL
 -   Prettier - to tidy up code in spacing and structure.
 [Get Prettier Extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
 -   Font Awesome - a library of icons that can be imported easily.
 [Get Font Awesome icons](https://fontawesome.com/start)
 -   Favicon.io - generate a favicon.
 [Generate favicon](https://favicon.io/favicon-generator/)